Sense for Less:

 AutoCheckout Competition: AutoCheck

 Physical and physiology information is essential for indoor human monitoring applications.
-Various non-intrusive `developing' sensing modalities -- both infrastructure and wearable -- have been explored.
+In order to capture such information non-intrusively, we utilize/design sensors that can capture the vibration induced by people/bodyparts to infer a variance of activities (over different scales, both infrastructure and wearable) in the physical world.
 We explore new opportunities to utilize complementary information over different scales (on-body, room, city, etc.) to achieve accurate inference.

 Shijia Pan and Phuc Nguyen.
 Opportunities in the Cross-Scale Collaborative Human Sensing of ‘Developing’ Device-Free and Wearable Systems.
 In The 2nd ACM Workshop on Device-Free Human Sensing (DFHS’20), November 15, 2020, Virtual Event, Japan.
 ACM, New York, NY, USA.